zotonic/zotonic/doc/dev/releasenotes/rel_0.4.0.rst

 Database schema support
-   Multiple sites running inside one Postgres database is now possible thanks to Postgres' support for multiple table namespaces (schema's)
+   Multiple sites running inside one Postgres database is now possible thanks to Postgres’ support for multiple table namespaces (schema’s)

 Template expressions
    It is now possible to use full boolean and arithmetic expressions